andrewelick/amazon-giveaway-bot/README.md

 You can pip install Selenium, BeautifulSoup, Urllib, PIL, PyTesseract and Requests using the command:
-`python pip install Selenium BeautifulSoup4  Urllib PIL Pytesseract Requests` **Note:** URLLib and PIL is standard in python 3.5+ and does not need to be aditionally installed.
+`python -m pip install Selenium BeautifulSoup4  Urllib PIL Pytesseract Requests` **Note:** URLLib and PIL is standard in python 3.5+ and does not need to be aditionally installed.

 #### Set up instructions: